Seth Curry had one of those games for the ages Friday night at the Target Center.

 The Mavs (22-35) hope Curry will bring his hot hand to American Airlines Center on Saturday night at 7:30 when they host the New Orleans Pelicans.

-Mavs guard Seth Curry is enjoying the best season of his firstname.lastname@example.org
+Mavs guard Seth Curry is enjoying the best season of his career. firstname.lastname@example.org

 Related stories from Fort Worth Star Telegram